 1. Lie down on your back with knees bent in line with your hips and arms long by your side.
 Keep reaching the fingers towards your toes whilst the chest remains stretched and open.

 2. Inhale and lift your pelvis off the floor, squeezing your glutes & lengthening your knees forward to open up your hip flexors.

 3. Hold the breath 3 counts and then exhale deeply, melting the spine vertebrae by vertebrae back onto the floor.
 (Make sure your bum is the last thing to touch the ground!)

 4. Do this 3 to 5 times, deepening the breath for the body to release further tightness in the hips, chest and spine.

-Perfect if you’ve been hanging out of with family and friends all day during the festive period and not been very mobile, this exercise will stretch and strengthen the thighs and is great for quadriceps, hamstrings, glutes and abs — very challenging and great for tight hip flexors!
+Perfect if you’ve not been very mobile over Christmas, this exercise will stretch and strengthen the thighs and is great for quadriceps, hamstrings, glutes and abs — very challenging and great for tight hip flexors!

 1. Begin in a kneeling position, legs hip width apart.

 2. Reach the arms straight out in front of the body at shoulder height (small arm weights can be used).
 Make sure there is one line from your knees, hips, shoulders and ears and no arch in your lower back.